VeenaNalluri/Distributed_Consensus/README.txt

 	credit:<val> - You can call this by typing something like \"credit:10\".
 This adds val to the account balance. debit:<val> - You can call this by typing something like \"debit:10\".
 This remove val from the account balance. balance - You can call this by typing something like\"balance\".
 This resets the account balance.

+Testing:
+To test this program, open up five different instances of the program and run it as specified in the running section of this readme.
+Simply perform different actions to see whether they act as expected.
+You can also test the fault case by exiting out of any one of the programs and restarting the instance.
+By calling "query", you should be able to see that the balance is automatically updated.
+This covers the basic testing of the program.
+To look into more detail, look at having a transaction placed from each instance of the program and in different orders.
+This also counts for testing the fault case.